nats-io/nats.deno/README.md

 ```

 ### No Responders

 Requests can fail for many reasons.
-A common reason is when a request is made
+A common reason for a failure is the
-to a subject that no service is listening on.
+lack of interest in the subject.
 Typically these surface as a
 timeout error.
-With a nats-server that supports `headers` and `noResponders`,
+If your client uses `headers` and specifies the `noResponders`
-the nats-server can report immediately if there is no interest on the request
+`ConnectionOption`, the nats-server can immediately reject requests for
-subject:
+which there is no interest:

 ```typescript
 const nc = await connect({